wareya/BBAE/design.md

 Stack slots are analogous to LLVM's alloca.

-For spec language purposes, stack slot names are treated like arguments.
-They are visible to all blocks even if the block does not take them as an argument.
+Stack slot names are visible to all blocks even if the block does not take them as an argument.
 They evaluate to their pointer, not to their stored value.
+(This is possible because stack slot access doesn't require doing any register allocation.)

 Stack slot directive can only occur at the start of a function, after arguments and before any blocks or statements.